An Investigation of Newton-Sketch and Subsampled Newton Methods: Stochastic Second Order Methods

-The Newton-Sketch method \cite{pilanci2017newton} is a randomized approximation to Newton's method that instead of explicitly computing the true Hessian matrix, utilizes a decomposition of the matrix and approximates the Hessian via random projections in lower dimensions.
-At every iteration, the algorithm defines a random matrix known as a sketch matrix $S^k \in \mathbb{R}^{m \times n}$, with $m < n$, which has the property that $\mathbb{E}\left[\sfrac{(S^k)^TS^k}{m}\right]=I_n$.
-Next, the algorithm computes a square-root decomposition matrix of the Hessian $\nabla^2 F(w_k)$, which we denote by $\nabla^2 F(w_k)^{\sfrac{1}{2}} \in \mathbb{R}^{n \times d}$.
-The search direction is obtained by solving the linear system
+As proposed by Pilanci and Wainwright \cite{pilanci2017newton}, the matrix $A_k$ can be defined as a randomized approximation to the true Hessian that utilizes a decomposition of the matrix and approximates the Hessian via random projections in lower dimensions.
+Specifically, at every iteration, the algorithm defines a random \emph{sketch} matrix $S^k \in \mathbb{R}^{m \times n}$ with the property that $\mathbb{E}\left[{(S^k)^TS^k}/{m}\right]=I_n$, and $m <n$.
+Next, the algorithm computes a square-root decomposition of the Hessian $\nabla^2 F(w_k)$, which we denote by $\nabla^2 F(w_k)^{\sfrac{1}{2}} \in \mathbb{R}^{n \times d}$, and defines the Hessian approximation as

-The intuition underlying the Newton-Sketch method \eqref{ssn}--\eqref{sketch} is that $w_{k+1}$ corresponds to the minimizer of a random quadratic that, in expectation, is the standard quadratic approximation of the objective function \eqref{eq:obj} at $w_k$.
-Assuming that a square-root matrix is readily available and that the projections can be computed efficiently, forming and solving \eqref{sketch} is significantly cheaper than solving \eqref{newton} \cite{pilanci2017newton}.